-On February 12, 2014, Susan Zalewski ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
+On January 8, 2015, Brandie Terry ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
 (2006) ("Vaccine Act").
-Petitioner alleged that she suffered from a neuropathy as a result of a tetanus toxoid-diphtheria vaccine received on August 23, 2012.
-Petition ("Pet") at 1-2.
+Petitioner alleged that a Tetanus, Diphtheria, Pertussis ("TDaP") vaccine administered on October 29, 2012 caused her to suffer from an immunity disorder or allergic reaction manifesting in exhaustion, vision problems, joint pain, rashes, and headaches.
+Petition ("Pet.") at 1.
 The undersigned now finds that the information in the record does not show entitlement to an award under the Program.

-On April 2, 2015, Petitioner filed a Motion for a Decision Dismissing Her Petition.
-Motion, ECF No. 26.
-According to the motion, "[a]n investigation of the facts and science supporting her case have demonstrated to [P]etitioner that she will be unable to prove that she is entitled to compensation in the Vaccine Program."
-Motion at 1.
-Petitioner further states that she have been advised by counsel that a dismissal decision will result in a judgment against her, and
+On July 22, 2015, Petitioner filed a Motion for a Decision Dismissing Her Petition.
+According to the Motion, "[a]n investigation of the facts and science supporting [her] case has demonstrated to Petitioner that she will be unable to prove that she is entitled to compensation in the Vaccine Program."
+Petitioner further states that she understands that dismissal decision will result in a judgment against her, and that such a judgment will end all of her rights in the Vaccine